HerrTrust/BitBot/README.md

 The provided trading algorithms are well known and documented on the internet (MADC, PPO).
 I do not guarantee you will make any profit when using this bot...
 For better results, consider writing your own algorithm and share it with the community in a pull request :-).

+# Discussion

+For discussion on this bot visit the bitcointalk [topic](https://bitcointalk.org/index.php?topic=683755.0)